-Services that are covered for you What you must pay when you get these services service area to obtain services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network obtain services.
 Services provided by a dentist are not covered.
 Vision services Covered services include: Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam. ^{††} For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare- covered glaucoma screening.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam. ^{††} \$0 copayment or 40% coinsurance for each Medicare-covered exam.
+You pay these amounts until you reach the out-of-pocket maximum.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare-covered glaucoma screening. \$0 copayment or 40% coinsurance for Medicare-covered glaucoma screening.
+You pay these amounts until you reach the out-of-pocket maximum.
 For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
-Annual examinations by an ophthalmologist or optometrist are recommended for asymptomatic diabetics. \$0 copayment for Medicare- covered eye exams to evaluate for eye disease. ^{††} For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (additional pairs of eyeglasses or contacts are not covered by Medicare).
-If you have two separate cataract operations, you cannot reserve the benefit after the first \$0 copayment for one pair of Medicare-covered standard glasses or contact lenses after cataract surgery.
+Annual examinations by an ophthalmologist or \$0 copayment for Medicare-covered eye exams to evaluate for eye disease. ^{††} \$0 copayment or 40% coinsurance for Medicare-covered eye exams to evaluate for eye disease.